 An Ozzy and Sharon Osbourne biopic is in the works

-According to the rock couple, the film will follow their life and early days and will be an "adult film for adults".
+According to the rock couple and their son Jack, the film will follow their life and early days and will be an "adult film for adults".

-As reported by the Rolling Stone, the film is set to celebrate the lives and times of the Prince of Darkness and the Black Sabbath manager, giving a warts-and-all look into their marriage.
+As reported by Rolling Stone, the film is set to celebrate the life and times of the Prince of Darkness and the Black Sabbath manager, giving a warts-and-all look into their marriage.

 "From what I understand, it’s about Sharon and I and our relationship,” Ozzy said.
 “It’s how we met, fell in love, and how we married.
 She’s my other half.
 She grew up a lot with me, and I grew up a lot with her.
 We celebrated 38 years of marriage just recently."

-However, Osbourne matriarch Sharon stressed that the film wouldn't be sanitised or pulling any punches like Queen biopic, Bohemian Rhapsosdy.
+However, Osbourne matriarch Sharon stressed that the film wouldn't be sanitised or pulling any punches like Queen biopic, Bohemian Rhapsody.

 “Our film will be a lot more real,” she said.
 “We don’t want it to be squeaky, shiny clean and all of that.
 We’re not making it for kids.
 It’s an adult movie for adults.”